David Konstant: Roman Catholic Bishop of Leeds

 On 12 July 1985, Konstant was named as Bishop of the Roman Catholic Diocese of Leeds and was installed as the eighth Bishop of Leeds on 25 September 1985 under the papacy of Pope John Paul II.
-Hi episcopal motto was Gaudium et spes.
+His episcopal motto was Gaudium et spes.

 In May 2001, Konstant suffered a stroke while leading a pilgrimage to Lourdes in south-western France.
 Although he was able to recover and return to work, he asked that a coadjutor bishop be appointed to help him in his ministry to the Diocese of Leeds.
 On 16 July 2002, Arthur Roche was appointed coadjutor bishop, with right to succession.

 Konstant resigned as Bishop of Leeds, aged 73, on 7 April 2004, after 18½ years in the post, becoming Bishop Emeritus of Leeds.
 Arthur Roche succeeded him as the 9th Bishop of Leeds.

 During his tenure as an auxiliary bishop Westminster and then as Bishop of Leeds, Konstant held several other posts, mostly relating to education.
 These include: Chairman of the Bishops' Conference of England and Wales Department for Catholic Education and Formation, Episcopal Advisor to the Catholic Teachers' Federation, Chairman of the Oxford and Cambridge Catholic Education Board, Member of the International Editorial Committee for the Catechism of the Catholic Church, Chairman of the Catholic Education Service, Episcopal Adviser to the Catholic Institute for International Affairs, Member of the Standing Committee of the Bishops' Conference of England and Wales and Chairman of the Department for International Affairs and Committee for International Justice and Peace, Bishops' Conference of England and Wales.